makersacademy/rps-challenge/README.md

 ## Instructions
 Clone this repository to your desired location using `git clone path-to-your-repo` then run `gem install bundler` (if you don't already have bundler), and then use the command `bundle install`.\
 \
 Whilst in the main directory of the `rps_challenge` repository, use the command `rackup` to begin (alternatively use `ruby app.rb`) which will then allow you navigate to the URL `localhost:9292` inside your web browser.
-From there, you can your name and begin your game of Rock-Paper-Scissors versus the computer. \
+From there, you can enter your name and begin your game of Rock-Paper-Scissors versus the computer. \
 \
 In order to run tests, use the command `rspec` inside your terminal whilst inside the main directory.